ToniWestbrook/paladin/README.md

 --
 **Dependencies**

-- libcurl-dev.
-This should be available on Ubuntu using `sudo apt-get install libcurl4-openssl-dev`
+- From a fresh install of Ubuntu, you will need to install `build-essential libcurl4-openssl-dev git make gcc zlib1g-dev`.
+This should be available on Ubuntu 14.04 using `sudo apt-get install build-essential libcurl4-openssl-dev git make gcc zlib1g-dev`
 - Other things

 ```